- Group Tours

 The gorgeous Golden Pavilion sits at the base of a large pond which surrounds the temple.
 As beautiful as temple itself is the reflection of the temple on the pond, creating a breathtaking picturesque scenery.
-Visitors can take a walk through the path to see the temple from different angles, but unfortunately cannot enter the temple itself.
+Visitors can take a walk through the path to see the temple from different angles, but unfortunately cannot enter the Japanese temple itself.

 While visitors are not allowed inside the temple, there are many paths that cover the walkway around Kyokochi Pond.
 There are multiple islets and stones in pond to add to Kinkakuji's beauty, stemming back to an ancient technique at the time meant to enhance the temple's scenery.
 There are four stones in a horizontal line called Yodomari-ishi, meant to represent the sailboats bound for the Isle of Eternal Life from Chinese Mythology.
 Enjoy these beautiful formations and more of the small islets like Tsuru-jima and Kame-jima (Crane and Turtle island, respectively).
 The seasons also play a roll in shaping the beauty of Kinkakuji.
 The Winter holidays are marked with fluffy blankets of snow, while spring travel is marked by the gorgeous cherry blossom season.
 Catching the fall foliage during the autumn is also a popular way to enjoy the temple grounds and scenery along one of Kyoto's most popular temples!

 Tourists can also purchase souvenirs at Kinkakuji to remember their memorable Japan trip by.
 Popular souvenirs include sake with gold leaf, gold leaf cakes, key-chains, and more.

 Kinkakuji also inspired the construction of Ginkakuji, the Silver Pavilion, also located in Kyoto.
 Unlike Kinkakuji, Ginkakuji is not covered in silver, but is named as so due to initial plans to cover the temple with silver foil.
 Today, Ginkakuji is officially known as Jishoji.

 Don’t miss the chance to see this World Heritage Site by joining any of our Cherry Blossom tours or our Anime Japan Tour Packages for your next trip to Japan.

 Zen temple known for its golden Kannon statue